 - iMac Pro (2017)

 Dark mode, Stacks, Group FaceTime and uplifted Mac App store are some of the highlighted features of macOS Mojave.
-This macOS has been updated with enhanced security to prevent tracking by third party application without approval of the user.
+This macOS has been updated with enhanced security to prevent tracking by a third-party applications without approval of the user.

 Let us look into the key features of macOS Mojave in detail: